reTHINK-project/specs/messages/registration-messages.md

 -	`<guidURL>` is the user guid address compliant with [User GUID URL data model](https://github.com/reTHINK-project/dev-service-framework/blob/master/docs/datamodel/core/address/readme.md#user-url-type).
 Example: `user-guid://1234456678dsgdjahsdg`
 -	`<DiscoveredHypertyInstance>` is a JSON object compliant with [HypertyInstance data model](https://github.com/reTHINK-project/dev-service-framework/tree/develop/docs/datamodel/core/hyperty-registry#hyperty-instance).
 -	`<discoveredRegistryDataObjects>` is a JSON object compliant with [HypertyDataObjectInstance data model](https://github.com/reTHINK-project/dev-service-framework/tree/develop/docs/datamodel/core/hyperty-registry#hyperty-instance).
+-	`<filter>` is an optional string that identifies how to filter search results.
+If not present, all results are returned.
+Possible values:
+  - `idp-identifier` : only entries registered with User URL matching the `idp-identifier` provided in the query

 #### Registration request